 UNDERGRADUATE SUMMER RESEARCH

-The 2020 undergraduate summer research technician competition will open in February, 2020.
+The 2021 undergraduate summer research technician competition is now open.

 Required application materials include a cover letter, resumé, academic transcript, statement indicating the school, program, and year that you are currently enrolled in, and the names and contact information of three (3) references who have agreed to be contacted.